Peter O'Hearn: Career and research

 O'Hearn is best known for separation logic, a theory he developed with John C. Reynolds that unearthed new domains for scaling logical reasoning about code.
 This built on prior research from O'Hearn and David Pym on logic for resources, termed bunched logic.
 With Stephen Brookes, Carnegie Mellon University, O'Hearn created Concurrent Separation Logic (CSL), extending the theory further.
 Tony Hoare, in discussing the grand challenge of program verification, described CSL as "solving two problems...concurrecy and object orientation".

 He conducted a study of programming languages which were similar to ALGOL, with his former doctoral advisor Robert D. Tennent, which became the book Algol-Like Languages.

 Separation logic has given rise to the Infer Static Analyzer (Facebook Infer), a static program analysis utility developed by O'Hearn's team at Facebook.
 After 20 plus years in academia, O'Hearn began working at Facebook in 2013 with the acquisition of Monoidics Ltd, a startup he cofounded.
 Since its inception, Infer has enabled Facebook engineers to resolve tens of thousands of bugs before reaching production.
 It was open sourced in 2016, and is used by Amazon Inc, Spotify, Mozilla, Uber, and others.
 In 2017, O'Hearn and the team open sourced RacerD, an automated static race condition detection tool that reduces the time it takes to flag potential problems in concurrent software, as part of the Infer platform.

+From 2021-2024 Peter led the development of a Code Security product for the Cybersecurity company Lacework.
+He returned to Meta to join the AI team in the Fall of 2024.

 O'Hearn was an assistant professor at Syracuse University, New York, United States, from 1990 to 1995.

 He was a reader in computer science at Queen Mary University of London from 1996 to 1999 and then a full professor at Queen Mary until his move to University College London.
-At UCL he was granted a Chair sponsored by the Royal Academy of Engineering and Microsoft Research.
+At UCL he was granted a chair sponsored by the Royal Academy of Engineering and Microsoft Research.
 In 1997 he was a visiting scientist at Carnegie Mellon University and in 2006 he was a visiting researcher at Microsoft Research Cambridge.
-He now shares his time working as a Distinguished Engineer at Lacework and a professor at UCL.
+He now shares his time working as a researcher at Meta AI (FAIR) and a professor at UCL.